next-dj/next-dj/README.md

 [![codecov](https://codecov.io/gh/next-dj/next-dj/graph/badge.svg?token=6RY9344W4E)](https://codecov.io/gh/next-dj/next-dj)

-A low-code framework for frontend developers powered by Django.
+A next-gen framework based on Django for cool engineers who love to do complex things!

+> [!WARNING]
+> This project is currently under active development.
+The code may be unstable and breaking changes may occur between versions.
+Many features are still in progress.
+Please use with caution in production environments.

 ## What is `next.dj`?

-`next.dj` is a modern framework that simplifies Django development for frontend developers by providing intuitive APIs and automatic code generation.
-It bridges the gap between frontend and backend development by offering a file-based routing system similar to Next.js, but built on top of Django's robust ecosystem.
+`next.dj` is a modern framework based on Django that provides a unique opportunity - you can build full-stack applications on Django!
+Now you don't need frontend developers on React or other frameworks.
+It simplifies Django development by providing intuitive APIs and automatic code generation, offering a file-based routing system similar to Next.js, but built on top of Django's robust ecosystem.

 ## Contributing